MTH548/MTH548/source/index.rst

 lowered by 2% for each subsequent missed assignment.

 I may award extra credit to students who are especially active in the course.
-I may also offer some extra credit opportunities for giving short presentations on some topic etc.

 Incomplete Grades